 - food distastes or food cravings

-How do pregnancy tests work and how should they be used?
-How accurate are home pregnancy tests?
+How do pregnancy tests work and how are they be used?

 All pregnancy tests work by detecting the presence of human chorionic gonadotropoin (hCG), the pregnancy hormone.

-In both urine and blood pregnancy tests, the presence of the hormone human chorionic gonadotropoin (hCG) is evaluated.
-The hCG hormone is usually only present in blood or urine if a woman is pregnant.
-When an egg fertilized with sperm is implanted in the uterus of the woman the hCG is then produced.
-The egg usually implants into the wall of the uterus about six days after fertilization, but in about 10 percent of women implantation may not occur until after the first day of the missed period.
-The levels of hCG rise in the body early in pregnancy after implantation occurs.1
+When an egg fertilized with sperm is implanted in the uterus of the woman the hCG hormone is then produced.
+The egg usually implants into the wall of the uterus about six days after fertilization, but in about 10% of women implantation may not occur until after the first day of the missed period.
+The levels of hCG rise in the body early in pregnancy after implantation occurs.

-A quantitative blood pregnancy test done at the doctor’s office (also known as the beta hCG test) can detect low levels of hCG and measure the actual quantity of hCG in the body; this test may be the most accurate option if a woman needs a very early pregnancy test.
-In terms of ovulation, a blood pregnancy test can be accurate six to eight days after ovulation, while a urine test is usually accurate about 14-21 days after ovulation.
-Women should contact their physician if they prefer the beta hCG test.
+A quantitative blood pregnancy test done at the doctor’s office (also known as the beta hCG test) can detect low levels of hCG and measure the actual quantity of hCG in your body.
+This test may be the most accurate option if you need a pregnancy test very early.
+Women should contact their physician if they prefer the beta hCG blood test.

-If a negative pregnancy result occurs with a home urine test, the test should be repeated in a few days to confirm the negative result.
-Women with positive pregnancy tests should contact their doctors for an appointment.
+If a negative pregnancy result occurs with a home urine test, the test should be repeated in a few days to a week to confirm the negative result.
+Women with positive pregnancy tests should contact their healthcare providers.

 Some tests instruct the user to hold the test stick in the stream of urine, while others involve dipping the stick or pregnancy test strips into a cup of collected urine.
-It is important to wait the correct number of minutes instructed on the package before the results are read.
+Be sure you wait the correct number of minutes outlined on the package directions before you read the results.

 Some digital pregnancy tests now have a digital display window that will report the results in words, such as “pregnant” or “not pregnant”.
 Digital pregnancy tests may not have a control window, but may show a flashing symbol in the window prior to the result.